Rishabh-0707/Reddit-Mental-Health-Classifier/README.md

 # Reddit-Mental-Health-Classifier

-📌 Project Overview
+📌 Project Overview-

 This project analyzes and classifies mental health-related posts from Reddit using Logistic Regression and TF-IDF.
 The model categorizes posts into different mental health topics based on their content.

-🛠 Features
+🛠 Features-

 Data Cleaning & Preprocessing: Removes URLs, special characters, and HTML tags.